Acts 7 Bible Study

 "begot" the twelve patriarchs, does John 3:16's reference of Jesus being the

-"only begotten" son of God mean that He came after God the Father or that
+"only begotten" son of God mean that Jesus came after God the Father or that

-God the Father sired Jesus as Abraham sired Isaac, Isaac sired Jacob, etc.?
+God the Father sired Jesus as Abraham sired Isaac, Isaac sired Jacob, and

 The original Greek word translated, "begot" in Acts 7:8 above is gennaio.
 The original Greek expression translated, "only begotten" in John 3:16 isn't two words that mean "only" and "begotten" but a single, different word - monogenes - that as used means, "unparalleled" or "incomparable."

 Jacob's twelve sons from whom came the twelve tribes of Israel: Reuben, Simeon, Levi, Judah, Dan, Napthali, Gad, Asher, Issachar, Zebulun, Joseph and Benjamin (see Genesis 29:31-30:24).

 From what kinds of "troubles" (Acts 7:10) did God deliver Joseph?

 God had Joseph sold to Pharaoh's captain of the guard, Potiphar, who noticed God's blessings through Joseph and made him the overseer of his house.
 When Potiphar's wife falsely accused Joseph of attempted rape and he ended up in prison, God prospered him even in prison (see Genesis 39:1-23).